 In order to make use of the DBS Disclosure service all employers must adhere to the codes of practice that DBS have laid down.
 These include policies on the secure storage, handling, use and retention of disclosure information as well as the possible recruitment of ex-offenders.

 Full details of DBS and the Disclosure service can be found on the Internet at www.homeoffice.gov.uk/dbs or you can telephone the DBS Information Line on 0870 90 90 811.

 Parents must be confident, as far as is possible, that they are making the right decision as to who is going to look after their child.

-Via an approved Umbrella Organisation, Nannyplus Childcare Ltd is able to provide access to Criminal record checks or screening of candidates.
+Via an approved umbrella organisation, Nannyplus Household Staff Ltd is able to provide access to criminal record checks or screening of candidates.

 We are often asked 'What is the right solution for me?'
 At Nanny Plus, firstly we want to understand your particular circumstances, we listen to your needs, we ask about your lifestyle and your timescales and your budget.
 With excellent knowledge of the area and local childcare facilities; we are able to work with you and advise on all aspects of childcare.
 Find out more...